altangent/lnd-async/README.md

 }
 ```

 You can also specify `cert` and `macaroon` as base64 encoded string.
 Usefull if you do not want to keep them on the server.
+To do this you can do it buy commands like `base64 -w 0 /path/to/lnd/data/tls.cert; echo` for `cert` or `base64 -w 0 /path/to/lnd/data/admin.macaroon; echo` for `macaroon`.

 ```javascript
 const lnd = require('lnd-async');